 d.
 Permission to operate a motor vehicle on campus may be rescinded or suspended at the discretion of University authorities.
 Failure to comply with University Motor Vehicle regulations or any type of dangerous, reckless or damaging activities will be valid reason for revocation.

 e.
 Registration of a vehicle ensures an assigned place to park on campus though not necessarily in a desired location.

 f.
 An appropriate permit or other form of identification will be issued for each vehicle that is registered with the Department of Public Safety & Police Services.
 All forms of registration identification will be referred to herein as permits.
 The Permit shall be displayed as directed at the time of issue, readily visible and readable from the exterior of the vehicle.

 g.
-Upon issuance, decals must be immediately adhered to the interior of the windshield on the bottom corner of the passenger's side of the registered vehicle.
+Upon issuance, decals must be immediately adhered to the exterior of the windshield on the bottom corner of the passenger's side of the registered vehicle.
 Decals may not be adhered to the windshield with tape, laminate or any other method except for the adhesive on the decal.
 Decals on motorcycles should be placed on the fork near the vehicle's registration stickers.

 i.
 Visitors operating or parking motor vehicles on campus must display a visitor permit on the dashboard of their vehicle in a manner fully visible from the outside of the vehicle.
 Visitor permits can be obtained through the Department of Public Safety & Police Services.
 (Please note it is the responsibility of the university host to inform their visitors of Motor Vehicle Regulations and to ensure visitors abide by the same to avoid responsibility for the violation.)
 Visitor passes are available upon request to the Public Safety & Police Services office.
 Pertinent information outlined on the pass is to be filled in by the requesting authority prior to distribution to their visitors.